codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-4.md

 If you created your own repository and are using a <span class="post-term-one">locally set version</span> of <code class="inline-code-block">yarn</code>, then be sure to update your <code class="inline-code-block">.gitignore</code> file and add a <code class="inline-code-block">.gitattributes</code> file as described in the [Installing Yarn 1](/installing-yarn-1/) post.
 :::

-## Contents of the package.json file
+## Contents of the package.json File

 Before moving on to the recommended directory structure, we're going to first go over the contents of the <code class="inline-code-block">package.json</code> file and add some simple updates.